Household air pollution: Demand

 On the demand side, challenges exist in terms of creating an enabling environment for cook stove acquisition.
 Incorporating culturally sensitive behavior change techniques (BCTs) into demand interventions is necessary to foster large-scale behavior change, as discussed below.
 The other prohibitive aspect of cook stove interventions that do not involve paternalistic good provision is the high up-front costs of improved stoves.
 Consumers at the bottom of the income pyramid are often the target end-users of these improved technologies, but due to a lack of collateral or isolation, they do not have access to traditional forms of consumer finance and credit.
 Innovations in business models and the increased proliferation of microfinance institutions (MFIs) are addressing these issues – however, MFIs face challenges of scaling up.

 Government intervention

 Given the negative externalities associated with unclean cook stove technology – the negative impact on women and girls; lack of environmental sustainability; and increased risk of diseases associated with HAP – there is a strong case for government intervention.
 For instance, one form of intervention could be direct subsidies linked to health and climate impacts – for example, targeted subsidies carbon markets.
 The provision of public goods such as consumer education, access to consumer finance would also be beneficial interventions.
 Subsidies towards investment in R&D for cleaner technologies and fuels, as well as for the implementation of a baseline standards and testing framework for cleanliness and efficiency (also provision of a public good), is necessary to create an effective and sustainable supply chain.

+Government intervention is highly sought after for this current issue, so much so that many stakeholders for the World Health Organization, also known as WHO, have been called upon to discuss the health impacts caused by the presence of household air pollution in 2023.
+Focused primarily on Kenya, Dr. Abdurrahman Diallo called for a strike of action from government officials.
+Once again, the main focus is to purge the environment of significant levels of air pollution in households while raising green, clean energy.
+WHO has stated that more governmental outreach and intervention must be utilized if society wishes to clean up household air and remove the harmful particulate matter into this environment.
+However, this call to action has been filled with scientific findings supporting the health risks associated with household air pollution.
+There needs to be more framework to base a policy response for cleaner household air.